opensearch-project/project-website/_posts/2026-08-05-Keda-scaler.md

 ## Configuring the OpenSearch KEDA scaler

-Before applying the examples below, KEDA must be installed in your Kubernetes cluster and your OpenSearch instance must be reachable from within it.
+Before applying the examples below, KEDA must be installed in your Kubernetes cluster, and your OpenSearch instance must be reachable from within it.
 The [KEDA deployment documentation](https://keda.sh/docs/2.20/deploy/) covers installation using Helm or plain YAML manifests.

 The scaler is configured as a trigger inside a `ScaledObject`.
 The essential parameters are: